-Salman Khan Is Hell Bent To LOCK HORNS With Ranbir Kapoor; Is Rivalry The Reason?
+Salman Khan Is Hell-bent To LOCK HORNS With Ranbir Kapoor; Is Rivalry The Reason?

 Salman Khan-Ranbir Kapoor's rivalry is known to all!
-It all started when Katrina Kaif, who was dating Salman, broke up with him because of Ranbir Kapoor during Ajab Prem Ki Gazab Kahaani.
+It all started when Katrina Kaif, who was dating Salman, broke up with him because of Ranbir Kapoor, during the shoot of Ajab Prem Ki Gazab Kahaani.
 Since then, Salman & Ranbir don't see each other eye to eye.
-Not only they have always avoid bumping into each other but also refrain from talking about each other.
+Not only do they always avoid bumping into each other but also refrain from talking about each other.

 Salman Locks Christmas For Dabangg 3

 Now, according to the latest reports, Salman Khan, who is currently wrapping up Bharat, has booked Christmas 2019 for Dabangg 3.
-Earlier, Salman has locked Kick 2 for the same date but since the script of Kick 2 still needs some work, Salman will be coming on Christmas with Dabangg 3.
+Earlier, Salman has locked Kick 2 for the same date but since the script of Kick 2 still needs some work, Salman will be coming for Christmas with Dabangg 3.

 Here’s Why There’s A Change In The Plan